TomoatHowtoTomo101/anime_battle_simulator_3/README.md

 # anime_battle_simulator_3

 Hey!
-If you're wondering what the heck this is, it's a basic Unity thing that may or may not be the correct Unity engine, complete with all my crappy UI assets.
+If you're wondering what the heck this is, it's a basic Unity thing that may or may not be the correct Unity engine, complete with all my crappy UI assets and Photoshop PSDs.

 It's actually been so long that I don't remember which Unity version this thing was compiled on